dtinianow/pong/README.md

 #### Usage

 Clone down the repo and run `open index.html` from the command line.
+Use the left and right arrow keys to move your paddle.